 4. FDD is Agile

 Feature-driven development is a coordinated methodology.
-Corporations now would favor not to expect the outcomes of a completed project to get to them after years.
+Corporations now would favor not expecting the outcomes of a completed project to get to them after years.

 The nature of this methodology depends upon a stress period of two weeks.
 The features are formed within 1 to 10 workdays.